Tesla competitors growing in China: NIO, Xpeng, and more - Electrek

 Since 2018, Xpeng has launched two electric vehicles.
 First was the G3 SUV, followed by the P7 sedan in 2019.
 Xpeng’s CEO has hinted at a third model, a sedan, but there have been no further details.
 The P7 is a clear attempt to compete with Tesla’s Model 3 sedan while the G3 is more similar to the Model Y, although it debuted two years prior.

-While Xpeng currently operates in China only, it did operate a subsidiary in the US at one point.
+While Xpeng currently operates in China, and has recently begun deliveries to Norway as well.
+It did operate a subsidiary in the US at one point too.
 The company briefly held a permit with the California DMV to operate self-driving tests.
 This technology has been growing exponentially among major automotive players like NIO and Tesla.
 Xpeng Motors has not revealed any plans to enter the United States market yet, but its enormous rounds of funding on the NYSE should be encouraging to the automaker.

 Kandi Technologies stays unique in multiple markets